maxgrenderjones/streamutils/docs/api.rst

     either iterate all the way to the end or call ``.close`` on the stream
  *  For now, ``#pragma: nocover`` is used to skip testing that Exceptions are thrown - these will be removed as soon as the normal code paths are fully tested.
-It is also used to skip one codepath where different code is run depending on which python is in use
+It is also used to skip one codepath where different code is run depending on which python is in use to give a correct overall coverage report
  *  Once wrapped, ComposableFunctions return a generator that can be iterated over (or if called with ``end=True``) return a ``list``.
 Terminators return things e.g. the first item in the list (see ``first``), or a ``list`` of the items in the stream (see ``aslist``)